sorry-app/theme-skeleton/README.md

 }
 ```

-### Available Grunt commands
+### Available Grunt Tasks

-**Run all commands with the command line flag `--sorry-page="YOUR PAGE ID HERE"` to tell the tasks which page to deploy the theme too.**
+**Run all commands with flag `--sorry-page="YOUR PAGE ID HERE"` to tell the tasks which page to deploy the theme to.**

-You can find your page ID in the address bar of your Sorry account. i.e. a URL of `http://app.sorryapp.com/pages/my-page` means your page ID is `my-page`.
+You can find your page ID in the address bar of your Sorry account.
+A page URL of `http://app.sorryapp.com/pages/my-page` suggests the page ID is `my-page`.

 #### Deploy - `grunt deploy`